delucks/pbnj/README.md

 - Ensure that the whole thing builds properly every time (test it)
 - Write a full implementation of a bot using the framework

-pbjbt is an python IRC bot library and framework.
+pbnj is an python IRC bot library and framework.
 It's designed so you can write an absolute minimum of boilerplate to have a fully working and extensible bot.

-pbjbt is:
+pbnj is:
 - Tested (hovering around 100% code coverage)
 - Small (less than 500 lines of code without tests)
 - Portable (only requires the standard library)